funkydatascience/coursera-Getting_and_Cleaning_Data_Course_Project/readme.md

 ## description

 * readme.md : this file
-* tidy-data.txt : data file provided as part of assignment
+* tidy-data.txt : data file to be provided as part of assignment
 * CodeBook.md : description of origin, transformations and description of tidy-data.txt
 * run_analysis.R : script used to transform original data to dataset tidy-data.txt; note the script is commented
 * tidy-data-variable_names.txt : list of variable names of data set tidy-data.txt